 Poverty and Inequality is a Program of Study.
-You must be accepted first to SSA and then by the individual Program of Study.
-SSA students apply to Programs of Study during the winter of their first year.
+You must be accepted first to SSA and then by the Program of Study.
+SSA students apply to Programs of Study during the fall quarter of their first year.

 Despite more than a century of social welfare efforts in the United States—both public and private—poverty and inequality continue to present fundamental problems to society and polity.
 This program provides students with the basic academic knowledge and field experience needed to engage in efforts to alleviate poverty and inequality.
 The program will expose students to issues regarding poverty and inequality in both domestic and international settings, and will prepare students to work as program managers, policy analysts, and community advocates.

 The Poverty and Inequality Program prepares students for careers at the front line of efforts to contend with the social problems associated with economic disadvantage and marginalization.

 Students interested in the Poverty and Inequality Program take the administrative concentration, two courses required for the program, and their choice of electives.

 Students will learn about the structural conditions that shape economic opportunity, including the macro-dynamics of globalization, the politics of social welfare policymaking, the place of low-wage jobs in the labor market, the function of informal networks, and the role of helping systems in the community.
 Particular attention will be given to street-level practices in key institutions that shape opportunity and inequality (among them, human service organizations, workplaces, and communities).